pikesley/pokrovsky/README.md

 #Pokrovsky

-##Github History Rewriting as a Service
+##Github History Vandalism as a Service

 _v0.0.1_